 The best place to start is with your local obedience club.
 Basic training is important.
 When you're ready to move on to training in agility, your obedience club may run agility classes too or will be able to tell you where agility classes are held.

 I apply the same philosophy to agility as to obedience training: make it as easy and enjoyable as possible for the dog.
 That means taking things one step at a time and not trying to run before you can walk.

 Keep in mind that a Boxer is not a Border Collie - they have very different approaches to 'working'.
 If your Boxer seems slow or distracted, it isn't because it's stupid or stubborn.
 It could be due to many causes...

-- the breed was designed for guarding and general utility work so they may well be scanning the environment rather than just staring at you intently all the time - this is natural and does not mean they are not "concentrating".
+- the breed was designed for guarding and general utility work so they may well be scanning the environment rather than staring at you intently - this does not mean they are not "concentrating".

 - it may be picking up on confusing signals from you - Boxers are good at noticing inconsistencies in your body language/commands.
 A late signal from a handler is the most common cause of dogs going loopy.

 - it may not yet be sure enough of the obstacles and how to run them in combination;

 - it may need to gain more confidence at working in different venues and on different gear;